Fight Against Charges with a Cocaine Lawyer

 A criminal charge for possession of cocaine is very serious.
 Texas drug laws enforce some of the most severe penalties in the country: possession of less than one gram of cocaine can result in a felony conviction.
 Depending on the circumstances of the case, judges may compound these penalties even further.

 If you are faced with charges of cocaine possession, you need the best defense possible.
-With years of experience representing defendants for drug-related crimes, cocaine lawyer Jason Trumpler can help protect you from harsh penalties and minimize potential sentences in Austin, TX, and the surrounding areas.
+With years of experience representing defendants for drug-related crimes, cocaine lawyer Jason Trumplerr can help protect you from harsh penalties and minimize potential sentences in Austin, TX, and the surrounding areas.

 Understanding Texas Cocaine Charges